 The Forbearance Agreement also amends the Loan Agreement to, among other things, (i) increase the availability under the revolving line of credit from \$8.0 million to \$14.0 million (the "Revolver"), and (ii) reduce the term loan commitment from \$12.0 million to \$4.4 million (the "Term Loan").
 The Revolver maturity date was extended one year to January 17, 2025 and the Term Loan maturity date was extended one year to January 17, 2029.
 Both the Revolver and the Term Loan have a floating per annum rate of interest equal to the Prime Rate, adjusted daily, plus the Applicable Margin (as such terms are defined in the Loan Agreement).
 We are required to pay a non-utilization fee equal to 0.125% of any unused portion of the Revolver in excess of any letter of credit obligations.
-As of Spetember 30, 2023, no amounts were borrowed against the Revolver and there were no letters of credit outstanding.
-As of the effective date of the Forbearance Agreement, \$10.0 million will be drawn under the Loan Agreement, which includes \$4.4 million under the Term Loan and \$5.6 million under the Revolver.
-As of December 31, 2023, \$5.6 million was borrowed against the Revolver, and there was an outstanding letter of credit in the amount of \$0.3 million.
-In January 2024, we made a \$2.0 million principal payment on the Revolver.
+As of September 30, 2023, no amounts were borrowed against the Revolver and there were no letters of credit outstanding.
+As of the effective date of the Forbearance Agreement, \$10.0 million was drawn under the Loan Agreement, which included \$4.4 million under the Term Loan and \$5.6 million under the Revolver.
+As of March 31, 2024, \$4.2 million was outstanding on the Term Loan, no amounts were borrowed against the Revolver, and there was an outstanding letter of credit in the amount of \$0.3 million.